 At this time, OSHA does not require employers to implement workplace violence prevention programs, but it provides voluntary guidelines and may cite employers for failing to provide a workplace free from recognized serious hazards.
 Some states have legislated that employers develop a program while the majority of states have advanced laws that amend existing statute for assaults of first responders by adding nurses and /or increasing the penalty associated with such behavior.
 There is variation between states as to which settings the law applies.

-- Requires employer run workplace violence programs; CA, CT, IL, MD, MN, NJ, OR.
+- Requires employer run workplace violence programs; CA, CT, IL, MD, MN, NJ, OR, WA.
 NY is limited to public employers only.

 - Reporting of incidents: WA.